Death Valley National Park is known for its many superlatives:

 How much time do I need for Death Valley?

 I suggest no less than 3 days for your trip to Death Valley.
 This is a huge national park, and driving distances here can be long, especially if you want to check out less-visited areas of the park.
 While it’s possible to get a brief overview of some of the best things to do in Death Valley in just a day, you will miss out on cool activities like stargazing, sunrise watching and seeing more remote corners of the park that require more time.

 Death Valley is a beautiful and enigmatic place, but it also can be harsh and unforgiving.
 High temperatures and burning sun combined with long distances and lack of cell phone coverage in many places require extra caution.

-Spend some time studying the area and getting your supplies ready.
+Before you plan your itinerary for some of the best things to do in Death Valley, spend some time studying the area and getting your supplies ready.
 My survival guide to Death Valley National Park will help you to stay safe on your adventure of a lifetime!

 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.